 Once you are done with these, you may want to dig deep and look into your own database of customer support tickets/requests/queries and see what issues most people were faced with.
 Those can be a part of your FAQ section.

-Tip: Irrespective of how many topics you end up writing about, make sure you break them down into byte sized chunks of easily digestible information.
+Tip: Irrespective of how many topics you end up writing about, make sure you break them down into bite-sized chunks of easily digestible information.
 No one likes to read through a wall of information.

 Also, when writing the titles of your articles, try to get into the shoes of your customers.
 The search psychology works on the principle that people tend to use very basic terms while looking for information.
 Try to use common action words like: